open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 and is responsible for storing Exemplars.
 `AlignedHistogramBucketExemplarReservoir` is the default reservoir used for Histograms with buckets, and it stores one exemplar per histogram bucket.
-The exemplar stored is the last measurement - i.e. any new measurement overwrites the previous one.
+The exemplar stored is the last measurement recorded - i.e. any new measurement overwrites the previous one.

 Currently there is no ability to change the Reservoir used.